apache/arrow-site/_posts/2023-04-24-adopting-apache-arrow-at-cloudquery.md

 {% endcomment %}
 -->

 [CloudQuery](https://github.com/cloudquery/cloudquery) is an open source high performance ELT framework written in Go.
 We [previously](https://www.cloudquery.io/blog/building-cloudquery) discussed some of the architecture and design decisions that we took to build a performant ELT framework.
-A type system is one of the key components of a performant and scalable ELT framework where sources and destinations are decoupled.
-In this blog we will go through why we decided to adopt Apache Arrow as our type system and replace our in-house implementation.
+A type system is a key component for creating a performant and scalable ELT framework where sources and destinations are decoupled.
+In this blog post we will go through why we decided to adopt Apache Arrow as our type system and replace our in-house implementation.

 # What is a Type System?